book giveaway: what lichens are telling us, with dr. james lendemer

 Q. And they’re important organisms—not just beautiful.
 They’re trying to tell us something about what’s going on around us.

 A. They’re like the canary in a coal mine, and they’ve been singing for over a century.
 Unfortunately nobody has heeded their song.

-MY WEEKLY public-radio show, rated a “top-5 garden podcast” by “The Guardian” newspaper in the UK, began its sixth year in March 2016.
+MY WEEKLY public-radio show, rated a “top-5 garden podcast” by “The Guardian” newspaper in the UK, began its seventh year in March 2016.
 In 2016, the show won three silver medals for excellence from the Garden Writers Association.
 It’s produced at Robin Hood Radio, the smallest NPR station in the nation.
 Listen locally in the Hudson Valley (NY)-Berkshires (MA)-Litchfield Hills (CT) Mondays at 8:30 AM Eastern, rerun at 8:30 Saturdays.
 Or play the June 8, 2015 show using the player near the top of this transcript.
 You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).

 enter to win the lichen field guide

 I’VE BOUGHT an extra copies of “Common Lichens of Northeastern North America,” published by the New York Botanical Garden Press, to share with a lucky reader.
 All you have to do is answer this question in the comments box at the very bottom of the page (after the last reader comment):